charlesrt/be-a-deletist/facebook.md

 There's rumours that the Cambridge Analytica data was used to target subliminal advertisements that swayed a UK vote to leave the EU and brought Donald Trump into power.
 I don't know if this is true but it sure is scary.

+If you're still not convinced, check out this [Sign up for Facebook](https://signupforfacebook.org) app that brilliantly outlines everything you should have to grant explicit consent to before you can sign up for an account.
+If you were shown this level of transparency in the first place would you still have signed up?

 <span id="data"></span>
 ## Download your data [#](#data)